jotavar/azure-monitor-ssl-certificate-expiration/README.md

 ### urlList

-* Navigate to 'Automation Account' -> 'Variables' -> '+ Add a variable' and provide the following values in the 'New Variable' form:
+* Navigate to your Automation Account -> 'Variables' -> '+ Add a variable' and provide the following values in the 'New Variable' form:

   * Name: 'urlList'
   * Description: Optional
   * Type: String
   * Value: Insert the comma separated list of HTTPS endpoint URLs to monitor, e.g. 'https://www.microsoft.com,https://www.mydomain.com:8443,https://mail.google.com'
   * Encrypted: Optional

+## Create Runbook

+* Navigate to your Automation Account -> 'Runbooks' -> '+ Create a runbook' and provide the following values in the 'Create a runbook' form:

+  * Name: 'GetSSLCertificateExpiration'
+  * Runbook type: 'PowerShell'
+  * Runtime version: '5.1'
+  * Description: Optional

+* Copy the PowerShell script from "GetSSLCertificateDaysToExpiry.ps1" into the Runbook.

+* Click 'Publish' and 'Yes' to confirm.

+* From the Automation Account Overview, click Start to run the task and confirm it completes with no errors.
+Within the Runbook, go to Schedules.
+Add/create a schedule that runs this scripts periodically.

 ## Configure Alerts